shubhendu1982/Kafka-Demultiplexer/README.md

     # b) Extend your implementation from 2b by the functionality described in 2a.

-        - producer.py -- used for producing the data as per input.txt file
+        - .\code\producer.py -- used for producing the data as per input.txt file
-        - scalableconsumer.py - used for reading the data from data-input(commandline specified partition) and write it back  in data-output in an ordered fashion
+        - .\code\scalableconsumer.py - used for reading the data from data-input(commandline specified partition) and write it back  in data-output in an ordered fashion
-        - input.txt - used to provide input to producer.py for data creation
+        - .\code\input.txt - used to provide input to producer.py for data creation

         The below command can be used in order to read from a specified partition of a topic and hence it will be able to scale it self by specifying the command line argument to pass the partition no
-        in the format scalableconsumer.py <partition no>
+        in the format .\code\scalableconsumer.py <partition no>

-            The pogram can be executed parally like below exemple python .\scalableconsumer.py 0
+            The pogram can be executed parally like below exemple python .\code\scalableconsumer.py 0
-            python .\scalableconsumer.py 1
+            python .\code\scalableconsumer.py 1
-            python .\scalableconsumer.py 2
+            python .\code\scalableconsumer.py 2
-            python .\scalableconsumer.py 3
+            python .\code\scalableconsumer.py 3
-            python .\scalableconsumer.py 4
+            python .\code\scalableconsumer.py 4
             .....
-            python .\scalableconsumer.py 9
+            python .\code\scalableconsumer.py 9

             which will read the message from a particular partition hence can be treated like seperate consumers and can be scaled and run in parallel as per the requirement